-The materiality for the Group financial statements as a whole was set at £16.6 million, determined with reference to a benchmark of total assets, of which it represents 0.8%.
-In addition, we applied materiality of £5.3 million (which is 2.9% of the average profit before tax for the last three years) to rental income, administrative expenses and financial expenses, for which we believe misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the company's members' assessment of the financial performance of the Group.
+The materiality for the Group financial statements as a whole was set at £19.7 million (2015: £16.6 million), determined with reference to a benchmark of total assets, of which it represents 0.9% (2015: 0.8%).
+In addition, we applied materiality of £2.5 million (2015: £5.3 million) which is 4.4% of the profit before tax for the year adjusted for net valuation gains on investment property, measurement of disposal profits and fair value gains/(losses) on derivative instruments and current investments (2015: 2.9% normalised by averaging over the last 3 years due to fluctuations in the business cycle) to rental income, property operating expenses, administrative expenses and financial expenses, for which we believe misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the company's members' assessment of the financial performance of the Group.

-We report to the board any corrected or uncorrected identified misstatements exceeding £800,000 (and £265,000 for rental income, administrative expenses and financial expenses), in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We report to the board any corrected or uncorrected identified misstatements exceeding £985,000 (2015: £800,000) (and £125,000 (2015: £265,000) for rental income, property operating expenses, administrative expenses and financial expenses), in addition to other identified misstatements that warranted reporting on qualitative grounds.